This classic Greek Frappé recipe is super easy to make and uses just 3 simple ingredients, the main one being instant coffee.

 - Don't skimp on the shaking step.
 Shake vigorously!
 The harder you shake, the more foamy your frappe will be!

 - It's damn near impossible to get all the foam out of the jar...so pour some water in it, put the lid on, and shake.
-Pour contents into your glass, repeat as necessary.
+Pour contents into your glass, and repeat as necessary.

 - No shortcuts!
-If you try to add all of the water and then shake, you'll end up with just the foam.
+If you try to add all the water and then shake, you'll end up with just the foam.

-🥙More Greek Recipes:
+๐ฅMore Greek Recipes:

-Classic Greek Frappe
+Classic Greek Frappe (Iced Coffee) Recipe

 EQUIPMENT